-The declaration form suggested by the Office includes

-spaces for filling in the names of the inventors, title of invention, application serial number, filing date, foreign priority application information and United States priority application information.
-While this information should be provided, it is not essential that all of these spaces be filled in in order to adequately identify the specification in compliance with 37 CFR 1.63.
+37 CFR 1.63 requires that an oath or declaration identify the specification to which it is directed.
+The declaration form suggested by the Office includes spaces for filling in the names of the inventors, title of invention, application number, filing date, foreign priority application information and United States priority application information.
+While this information should be provided, it is not essential that all of these spaces be filled in in order to adequately identify the specification in compliance with 37 CFR 1.63>(a)(2)<.

-The following combinations of information supplied in an oath or declaration are acceptable as minimums for identifying a specification:
+>The following combinations of information supplied in an oath or declaration filed on the application filing date with a specification are acceptable as minimums for identifying a specification and compliance with any one of the items below will be accepted as complying with identification requirement of 37 CFR 1.63: